 Deonna Bouye (Raquel) is delighted to be making her Two River Theater debut.
 Her New York appearances include Ars Nova, Playwrights Horizons, The Lark Theater, Atlantic Theater Company, Ensemble Studio Theatre, Project Y Theatre, Ugly Rhino Productions, The People’s Improv Theater (The PIT) and Page 73.
 Regional credits include Clybourne Park and Safe House (Cincinnati Playhouse in the Park), Vanya and Sonia and Masha and Spike (Weston Playhouse), How We Got On (Actors Theatre of Louisville-Humana Festival and B Street Theatre), Alligator and Tall Girls (Eugene O’Neill Theater Center), Wonder of the World (Iowa Summer Rep) and Barrio Grrrl (The Kennedy Center).
 Her film and television credits include Brazzaville Teenager starring Michael Cera and a promo spot on the Oxygen Network.
 Ms. Bouye received her MFA in acting from the University of Iowa.
 For more information, visit www.deonnabouye.com.

-Daniella Topol (Director) is thrilled to be back at Two River after directing A Wind in the Willows Christmas last season.
-Daniella’s recent world-premiere productions include: Martyna Majok’s Ironbound (Steppenwolf Theatre); Cori Thomas’ When January Feels Like Summer (EST/P73); Rachel Bonds’ Five Mile Lake (South Coast Rep); Jessica Dickey’s Row After Row (Women’s Project) and Charles Ives Take Me Home (Rattlestick Playwrights Theatre), Catherine Trieschmann’s How the World Began (South Coast Rep; Women’s Project), Rajiv Joseph’s Monster at the Door (Alley Theatre), Sheila Callaghan’s Dead City (New Georges), Lloyd Suh’s Jesus in India (Magic Theatre; Ma-Yi Theatre), Willy Holtzman’s The Morini Strad (City Theatre, PA), Stefanie Zadravec’s The Electric Baby (Quantum Theatre), Janet Allard and Niko Tsakalakos’ Pool Boy (Barrington Stage), Carla Ching’s The Sugar House at the Edge of the Wilderness (Ma-Yi), Caridad Svich’s Instructions for Breathing (Passage Theatre), and Sheila Callaghan’s Lascivious Something (Women’s Project/Cherry Lane).
+Daniella Topol’s recent world-premiere productions include: Martyna Majok’s Ironbound (Steppenwolf Theatre); Cori Thomas’ When January Feels Like Summer (EST/P73); Rachel Bonds’ Five Mile Lake (South Coast Rep); Jessica Dickey’s Row After Row (Women’s Project) and Charles Ives Take Me Home (Rattlestick Playwrights Theatre), Catherine Trieschmann’s How the World Began (South Coast Rep; Women’s Project), Rajiv Joseph’s Monster at the Door (Alley Theatre), Sheila Callaghan’s Dead City (New Georges), Lloyd Suh’s Jesus in India (Magic Theatre; Ma-Yi Theatre), Willy Holtzman’s The Morini Strad (City Theatre, PA), Stefanie Zadravec’s The Electric Baby (Quantum Theatre), Janet Allard and Niko Tsakalakos’ Pool Boy (Barrington Stage), Carla Ching’s The Sugar House at the Edge of the Wilderness (Ma-Yi), Caridad Svich’s Instructions for Breathing (Passage Theatre), and Sheila Callaghan’s Lascivious Something (Women’s Project/Cherry Lane).
 Formerly the Artistic Program Director of the Lark Play Development Center and New Works Program Director of the National Alliance for Musical Theatre, Daniella is a graduate of Carnegie Mellon, an NYTW Usual Suspect, EST Member, and member of the Board of the Lark Play Development Center.
 Daniella lives in Brooklyn with her husband and daughter.

 J. Steven White

-J. Steven White (Fight Director) is pleased to return to Two River (where he previously fight directed Camelot, On Borrowed Time and As You Like It) and to be working again with his former colleagues from productions at The Public Theater, where his fight work has been seen in 22 shows including Julius Caesar, The Taming of the Shrew, Macbeth, King Lear, A Language of Their Own, and Cymbeline with Liev Schreiber and Michael C. Hall, whom Mr. White trained at NYU Graduate Acting.
-Broadway credits include The Pillowman, Bombay Dreams, Uncle Vanya, A View from the Bridge, Golden Child, The Lion in Winter, All My Sons, as well as Shogun: The Musical (Assistant Director).
+J. Steven White is pleased to return to Two River (where he previously fight directed Lives of Reason, Guadalupe in the Guest Room, Camelot, As You Like It, and On Borrowed Time) and to be working again with his former colleagues from productions at The Public Theater, where his fight work has been seen in 22 shows including Julius Caesar, The Taming of the Shrew, Macbeth, King Lear, A Language of Their Own, and Cymbeline with Liev Schreiber and Michael C. Hall, whom Mr. White trained at NYU Graduate Acting.
+Broadway includes The Pillowman, Bombay Dreams, Uncle Vanya, A View from the Bridge, Golden Child, The Lion in Winter with Laurence Fishburne, All My Sons, as well as Shogun: The Musical (Assistant Director).
 His fights have been seen on the stages of every major New York theater including MTC, CSC, Playwrights Horizons, Roundabout, and the Irish Repertory Theatre.
-He has worked at McCarter on six productions including The Convert most recently.
-Mr. White spent 11 seasons at American Conservatory Theater, where he began his teaching career 43 years ago.
+He has worked at McCarter on six productions including The Convert.
+He is the fencing master for the Tulsa Ballet where he staged the fencing sequences in Edwaard Liang’s production of Romeo and Juliet.
+Mr. White spent 11 seasons at American Conservatory Theater, where he began his teaching career 44 years ago.
 He is on the faculties of the Stella Adler Studio and the Graduate Acting Program at NYU-Tisch.
 He wants to go on record that he is in love with Red Bank and the Jersey Shore.

 Zoe E. Rotter